Fibration Symmetries and Cluster Synchronization in Multi-Body Systems: Results

 For hypergraphs, the quotient construction is performed on the incidence bipartite graph, and the resulting quotient can then be translated back into the hypergraph setting.
 A key point is that preserving multi-body interactions may require allowing repeated occurrences of quotient nodes within the same hyperedge. \cref{fig: hypergraph_quotient} illustrates a fibration symmetry on a hypergraph.
 Nodes on the left are mapped to nodes of the same shape and color on the right.
 In the quotient on the right, some nodes appear multiple times in a single hyperedge, highlighting the role of multisets in the definition of a hypergraph.
 It is also worth noting that, as for quotient in graphs, even if the original hypergraph is undirected, its quotient need not be.
 Indeed, when two distinct nodes of the same fibre are connected to a common node in the original hypergraph, collapsing them in the quotient may introduce a non-reciprocated edge, thereby breaking undirectedness.

-\begin{oss} Observe that different types of node partitioning can emerge depending on whether we analyze a hypergraph, its binary graph projection, or its multigraph projection.
+\begin{oss} Observe that different types of node partitioning can emerge depending on whether we analyse a hypergraph, its binary graph projection, or its multigraph projection.
 Each representation captures different structural features of the original hypergraph.
 The binary graph projection simplifies the hypergraph by representing only the existence of pairwise interactions, discarding information about the number or order of interactions.
 As a result, it overlooks distinctions between higher-order relationships and repeated interactions, leading to a fibre structure that lacks key information.
 In contrast, the multigraph projection preserves the multiplicity of interactions between pairs of nodes, capturing how frequently node pairs co-occur in hyperedges.
 However, it still treats all interactions as equivalent, regardless of their order, thus failing to distinguish the structural role of higher-order interactions. \end{oss}

 This behavior is illustrated with an example in \cref{fig: fibers_differences}.
 The left panel shows a hypergraph, where nodes are grouped into fibres based on their participation in higher-order hyperedges (represented by shaded regions).
-In the middle panel, the binary graph projection loses both the frequency and the order of these interactions, leading to a different and less informative fibre structure.
-The right panel, representing the multigraph projection, captures repeated pairwise connections but still ignores the order of the original hyperedges, resulting in a distinct partitioning.
+In the middle panel, the binary graph projection loses both the frequency and the order of these interactions, resulting in a different, less informative fibre structure.
+The right panel, representing the multigraph projection, captures repeated pairwise connections but still ignores the original hyperedge order, leading to distinct partitioning.